Pawventures

 Not All Dogs Can Swim

-This is perhaps the most important thing in this article: not all dogs are natural swimmers, and some breeds are physically incapable of efficient swimming.
-Brachycephalic breeds (bulldogs, pugs, Boston terriers), breeds with heavy bodies and short legs (dachshunds, corgis, basset hounds), and some individual dogs of any breed simply cannot stay afloat without assistance.
+This is perhaps the most important thing in this article: not all dogs are natural swimmers, and some breeds are physically incapable of efficient swimming without assistance.
+Brachycephalic breeds (bulldogs, pugs, Boston terriers), breeds with heavy bodies and short legs (dachshunds, corgis, basset hounds), and individual dogs of any breed may not be able to stay afloat.

 According to the AKC’s water safety guidance, breeds at higher drowning risk include: